 The Central Park CarouselThe Central Park Carousel

 The Central Park Carousel is a gorgeous vintage carousel located at the southern end of the park, near East 65th Street.
 A ride on the carousel will cost you three bucks a pop.

 The Gothic-style Belvedere Castle looks as though it’s rising out of the mist, or sun, as the case may be.
 This majestic structure is a favorite of locals and tourists alike and houses the Henry Luce Nature Observatory featuring nature exhibits inside the castle and offering bird-watching kits, usable through the entire park.

 The Central Park LakeThe Central Park Lake

-The Lake is a large man-made body of water that acts as a centerpiece and anchor of Central Park.
-At its eastern tip are the Boathouse Restaurant and the kiosk where you can rent rowboats to take a ride on the water.
-The lake is spanned by the celebrated cast-iron Bow Bridge, beyond which you can view the iconic New York City skyline.
+The Lake is a sizeable human-made body of water that acts as a centerpiece and anchor of Central Park.
+At its eastern tip are the Boathouse Restaurant and the kiosk; rent rowboats to take a ride on the water.
+The celebrated cast-iron Bow Bridge spans the Lake; you can view the iconic New York City skyline.